 At CTS, we learn from each other through discussions – and sometimes even disagreements.
 To that end, we are pleased to share with you reflections on issues of justice from our entire community.

 - Hits: 4866

 CTS Co-Sponsors Truth Commission

-by Zachary Moon, M.Div.
-2010
+by Zachary Moon, M.Div 2010

 I recently had the opportunity, along with President Alice Hunt, to represent Chicago Theological Seminary at the Truth Commission on Conscience in War, held in New York City March 21st and 22nd.
 The two day event included a number of engaging sessions, including a public hearing that featured the testimony of five military servicemen speaking about the crystallization of conscience in the midst of participation in war, an awakening that changed the trajectory of their respective military service.
 Their respective backgrounds were quite diverse, as was their treatment in the aftermath of declaring for conscientious objector status.

 Many of us may be familiar with the legal protections for conscientious objection and the history of resistance in eras with an active draft process, but these individuals are pioneers of an emerging concept not yet canonized: selective conscience objection.
 Each of these servicemen does not reject the potential necessity for war-making, yet each has experienced firsthand that war is not unquestionably acceptable, and that in instances where war-making has crossed acknowledged moral standards there is a need to stand up and speak out.